justinnais/alpine-inc/README.md

 1. AWS Secret Expiry

    > We are storing our AWS secrets in GitHub Secrets, ensuring that they are not being commited to our repository.
 However, due to the limit on our AWS Console, they expire every 4 hours. <p>This means we have to manually update our secrets.
 This would not be an issue with a normal AWS environment.<p>To make this easier, we created a Shell script that updates the secrets automatically when run.
+This requires [GitHub CLI](https://cli.github.com/).
+Run it with `make update-credentials`.
 Note - make sure your `~/.aws/credentials` file has your latest secrets in it.
-Run it with `make update-credentials`

 1. Key Generation